indiecosmic/rimworld-refrigeration/README.md

 This is my first real attempt at a RimWorld mod for use by other players.
 Feel free to post opinions, ideas, bug reports, etc in the [Issues](https://github.com/indiecosmic/rimworld-refrigeration/issues) section.

 ## Changelog
+######Version 1.0.2 (2014-10-19)
+- Added temperature based power consumtion, which increases refrigerator's the power needed in warm maps, and decreases power needed in cold maps.
+- Updated refrigerator texture to better match the vanilla furniture.
 ######Version 1.0.1 (2014-10-16)
 - Added saving and loading and saving of refrigerator state.
 - Balanced the multiplier for stored meals.